The fall of the ‘Woodford’ fund – and what it means for your money

 Everything it holds will be sold and the money returned (slowly) to investors in stages.

-The winding-up process is set to begin in mid-January, subject to approval from the FCA.
+The winding-up process will begin, subject to approval from the FCA.

-BlackRock Advisors has been appointed to help sell the assets in the fund.
+BlackRock has been appointed to help sell the assets in the fund.

 Woodford has been fired as manager of the fund.